william-hunt88/challenge-1/README.md

 added the proper class to the "search engine optimization" section in order to fix the link in the nav bar.

 changed some class names to better represent the sections and content they were assigned to.

+rearranged the CSS delcarations into a more logical order and provided notes for context.